MarivoneAraujo/NLW5Podcastr/README.md

 ### 📰  The project:

-Podcastr is a platform built for podcast broadcasting.
-Project developed during the 5th edition of the Next Level Week of Rocketseat- ReactJS Trail.
+Podcastr is a platform for podcast broadcasting.
+Project developed during the 5th edition of the Next Level Week of Rocketseat #NLW5- ReactJS Trail.

 ### 💻 Tecnologies:
 - React.js